GoldenbergDaniel/GoldenbergDaniel/README.md

 | Shape Classifier (WIP) | A neural network that distinguises between circles and squares on an 8x8 grid, made completely from scratch using Python and the Numpy linear algebra library | `Python`, `NumPy`, `ML` |
 | Shape Runner (WIP)     | A 2D game that really has no purpose.
 Made with the raylib library | `C#`, `raylib` |

-My main interests include web development and machine learning, but I am also passionate about game/simulation development, embedded development, and math programming
+My main interests include web development and machine learning, but I am also passionate about game/simulation development, embedded development, and mathematical programming